Contract Instructor Classes

 - Review the current issue of the SANDS to see if your proposed class is already being offered.

 - If a similar program is being offered, how is yours different?
-Can it be modified to meet a need that is currently not being met?
+Can the program curriculum be modified to meet a community need that is currently not being met?

-- Please note that workshops and classes cannot be designed to sell or recommend products from your business or promote your consulting services.
+- Workshops and classes that sell or recommend products from your business or promote your consulting services are not permitted.

 For more information or questions: